 First, think about how you might write your resume for any job.
-Remote nursing does have its own unique quirks.
+Remote nursing jobs does have their own unique quirks.
 But, at the end of the day, it’s still a job.
 We know how to apply for those!

 Also, remember to keep the applicant tracking system in mind when you are writing your resume.
 Even the most perfect of resumes still has to make it past the first set of “eyes” to get into the recruiter’s hands!

-Remote employees often develop certain skills that make them uniquely-equipped to work on their own time.
+Remote employees, and remote nursing professionals, often develop certain skills that make them uniquely-equipped to work on their own time.
 The ability to work independently, to motivate yourself to complete tasks, and a respect for deadlines are all important when working remotely.
 If an employer knows that you have previous experience leaning on those skills, they may be more interested in your candidacy.